Back

 The NSOE covers relevant information to a successful start at Ursuline.
 Completion of the NSOE is required for all incoming students and a certificate of completion is required to begin classes.
 The course will take about 2.5 hours to complete but it is designed to be viewed in pieces.
 No need to do everything all at once!

-We recommend completing the NSOE before you attend Summer Orientation.
+We recommend completing the NSOE before you attend Orientation.

 If selected, complete your English placement test